scream104/psych596/activities/rep-meas/spss/rep-meas-instructions-spss.md

 Like we had in the between subjects ANOVA, the output is one row for every comparison between pairs of means.
 The mean difference is given with confidence interval and (corrected) p-value.
 We can use these (post-hoc) comparisons to understand the patterns in the data.

 **Multivariate Tests (simple effects tests):**
-There are two of these tables, one for the simple effecs of `angle` at each level of `trialtype`, and another table for simple effects of `trialtype` at each level of `angle`.
+There are two of these tables, one for the simple effects of `angle` at each level of `trialtype`, and another table for simple effects of `trialtype` at each level of `angle`.
 Each table gives an F-stat and p-value (according to 4 methods that all give the same values).
 You should be able to see that:

 1. The simple effect of Angle at each level of DesiredResponse is significant
 2. The simple effect of DesiredResponse is significant at Angle=0, but not at other levels of Angle